-March 10, 2016 - 2:00 P.M., Central Time (CT)
+Thursday, March 17, 2016 - 2:00 P.M., C.T.

-Proposals must be submitted in a sealed envelope (or box as appropriate) with the Proposer's name, RFP number, and closing date prominently visible on the envelope/package.
-If multiple envelopes/boxes are used, the Proposer should indicate on the package "specific item # of total # of items."
+Proposals must be submitted in a sealed envelope (or box as appropriate) with the proposer's name, RFP number, and closing date prominently visible on the envelope/package.
+If multiple envelopes/boxes are used, the proposer should indicate on the package "specific item # of total # of items."

 Facsimile transmissions (FAX) of proposals will not be accepted under any circumstances.
-Proposers must sign the "Execution of Offer, Contract Terms and Conditions, Affirmations, and Proposal Preferences", Attachment A. By signing, the Proposer or the Proposer's legally authorized agent affirms that the all statements within the proposal are true and correct.
-Discovery of any false statement in the proposal is a material breach and shall void the submitted proposal or any resulting contracts and Proposer shall also be removed from all Contractor lists maintained by the state of Texas.
+Proposers must sign the "Execution of Offer, Contract Terms and Conditions, Affirmations, and Proposal Preferences" instrument (Attachment B).
+By signing, the Proposer or the Proposer's legally authorized agent affirms that all statements within the proposal are true and correct.
+Discovery of any false statement in the proposal is a material breach and shall void the submitted proposal or any resulting contracts and Proposer shall also be removed from all contractor lists maintained by the state of Texas.